umbraco/UmbracoDocs/Getting-Started/Setup/Install/install-umbraco-with-nuget.md

 ![](images/NuGet/package-manager-console.png)

 During this process it will ask if it is allowed to overwrite your web.config file.
 In this case, overwriting the file is safe because we just started a new project.
-If you're installing Umbraco in an existing project, however, you might want to create a backup of your existing web.config file before answering "Yes".
+However, if you're installing Umbraco into an existing project you might want to create a backup of your existing web.config file before answering "Yes".

 ![](images/NuGet/package-manager-console-overwrite.png)